iainctduncan/papers/source/design.rst

 For the purposes of this dicussion I will use "Lisp" when referring to traits shared across the Lisp family of languages (including Scheme, Common Lisp, and Clojure, Racket), and Scheme when referring to the particular choice used in Scheme for Max.

-In the initial research stage of this project (dating back to 2019) I examined options from numerous high-level languages, and reviewed the use of many possible languages in music.
+In the initial research stage of this project (dating back to 2019) I examined various possible high-level languages, and reviewed the use of many various general purpose languages in music.
-Non-Lisp candidates included Python, Lua, Ruby, Erlang, Haskell, OCaml, and JavaScript (i.e. in a new implementation), all of which have been used for music projects of different types.
+Non-Lisp candidates I evaluated included Python, Lua, Ruby, Erlang, Haskell, OCaml, and JavaScript (i.e. in a new implementation), all of which have been used for music projects of different types.

 We will examine various advantage for the user of working in Lisp.
 These include suitability for representing music; suitability to the typical scenarios and needs of the composer-programmer;
 and suitability for implementing the project in Max specifically.

 Compared to the other candidate languages mentioned, Lisps are unusual in several ways that make them almost uniquely suited to representing music.
-(To be clear, some of these traits are shared by some of the other candidates, but none of the other candidates share all of these traits with Lisps.)
+(To be clear, some of these traits are shared by some of the other candidates, but I would argue that none of the other candidates share all of these traits with Lisps.)

+.. citations done to here

 Symbolic computation and list processing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Lisp is unusual in its first-class support for programming with *symbols*, where a symbol means the textual token used in the program itself to refer to a function or variable, and in its extremely minimal syntax: everything in the language being represented by a list of tokens surrounded by parentheses.
+Lisp is unusual in its first-class support for programming with *symbols* and in its simple, minimal, and consistent syntax (Taube, 2004, 8)
+.. citation (Taube, 2004, 8)

+Programming with symbols, also known as "symbolic computation" or "symbolic processing", means that programs can work directly with not only program *data* but with the *textual tokens* comprising the program itself.
-For example, as with any high-level language, we may have a variable named "foo", at which we have stored the value 99, and this allows us to refer to the contents bound to that variable (99) by the name "foo".
+For example, as with any high-level language, we may have a variable named "foo", at which we have stored the value 99, allowing us to refer to the contents bound to that variable (99) by the name "foo".
-When the interpreter encounters the textual token "foo", perhaps in an expression such as "1 + foo", it will automatically *evaluate* this token, replacing it with 99.
+When the interpreter encounters the textual token "foo", perhaps in an expression such as "1 + foo", it will automatically *evaluate* this token, replacing it in an internally expanded form with the number 99.
-But in Lisp, we may also work with the textual token itself, referred to as *the symbol foo*, just as easily as we work with any other primitive type.
+But in Lisp, we may also work with the textual token itself, referred to *the symbol foo* just as easily as we work with any other primitive type.
 We can pass it around, put it in lists, concatenate it to other symbols, and so on.
-When we want to refer to the symbol used by a variable (the text to which the value is bound), we use a facility of the language called *quoting*, meaning we are telling the interpreter to skip evaluating the symbol as a variable (thus expanding to 99) but rather give us the textual token.
+When we want to refer to the symbol part of a variable (the text to which the value is bound), we use a facility of the language called *quoting*, meaning we are telling the interpreter to skip evaluating the symbol as a variable (thus expanding to 99) and instead give us the textual token.
 We can quote by using the **quote** function, or by prepending a symbol with a single quote: **'foo**.
+This symbolic processing capability is particularly appropriate for music, as we shall see shortly.

-In addition to this, Lisp syntax is *entirely* composed of s-expressions, whcih are parenthetical expressions containing lists of symbols and primitives.
+In addition to this, Lisp syntax is *entirely* composed of s-expressions, which are parenthetical expressions containing lists of symbols and primitives.
-For example, all of the below return lists of symbols:
+For example, below are several ways to return a list of symbols.
+We can see that all use one or more parenthetical expression as the basic unit of syntax.

 .. code: lisp
   ; 3 ways of creating a list containing the symbols foo and bar and the primitive 1